sudheer0071/MLHybridX-Module/README.md

 """
-If you have no idea about what can you do with dataset and how can you apply train, models etc for that you can pass default parameter inside EasyRegressor on running that you will get the whole idea about any model.
+If you have no idea about what can you do with dataset and how can you apply train_test_split, fitting in models etc for that you can pass default parameter inside EasyRegressor on running that you will get the whole idea about any model.
 """